-Using the credentials for your Telegram App, enter values for the following screen properties.
+Using the credentials for your Facebook App, enter values for the following screen properties.
 (If you do not know your credentials, ask your system administrator.)

-- Bot Username - The exact username of your Telegram bot
+- Page Username - The name of your Facebook Messenger integration account (any)

-- Token - The API token for your Telegram bot
+- Token - The Page Access Token for your Facebook Page

-- Set Webhook - Click this button to confirm that Telegram is the real server, which is needed for Telegram to send you a message from the customer.
-Note that you must get the token/webhook from Telegram; you cannot generate one here.
+- Webhook Verify Token - The token used to confirm that Facebook is the real server, which is needed for Facebook to send you a message from the customer; if you do not have a token, click the Generate random token below

 - Test Connection - This button tests the credentials and confirms whether the connection is valid.